vectordotdev/vector/website/docs/reference/sources/kafka.md

 ### bootstrap_servers

-A comma-separated list of host and port pairs that are the addresses of the Kafka brokers in a &quot;bootstrap&quot; Kafka cluster that a Kafka client connects to initially to bootstrap itself.
+A comma-separated list of host and port pairs that are the addresses of the Kafka brokers in a "bootstrap" Kafka cluster that a Kafka client connects to initially to bootstrap itself.

 </Field>